Have you ever found yourself wanting something more from your sex life?

 To turn this around, set yourselves a sex date and take penetrative sex off the agenda.

-If that’s no longer the ‘goal’, how else can you connect sexually?
+If penetration is no longer the ‘goal’, how else can you connect sexually?
 What other ways can you pleasure each other?

 By expanding your definition of sex you invite a whole lot more intimacy and connection into your relationship.